The Ninth Circuit Is A Finalist For 'Most Clueless' Ruling of the Year

 The spas said the HRC policy violates their First Amendment rights to free speech and free exercise of religion or association.

-A three-judge panel of the U.S. Court of Appeals for the Ninth Circuit on Thursday in a 2-1 ruling dismissed the Korean spas’ lawsuit, with prejudice (meaning it cannot be refiled in respond to the majority’s objections).
+A three-judge panel of the U.S. Court of Appeals for the Ninth Circuit on Thursday in a 2-1 ruling dismissed the Korean spas’ lawsuit, with prejudice (meaning it cannot be refiled to respond to the majority’s objections).

 In favor were Judges M. Margaret McKeown, 74, a supposed women’s rights advocate, and Ronald M. Gould, 79, a demonstrated trans rights advocate, both appointed by former Democratic President Bill Clinton.